2025 Registration is Open for CMR’s 78th Summer of Fun!

 For those who love the outdoors!

 Mountaineer experiences foster connection with nature through ecological awareness and environmental appreciation.
 Campers learn to respect, enjoy, and survive in the wilderness while gaining perspective through outdoor living skills, hiking, and archery.
-Water activities supervised by a Red Cross Certified Lifeguard.
+All water activities are supervised by at least one Red Cross Certified Lifeguard.

 The Mountaineer Program builds outdoor skills: